Aperiodic monotiles: from geometry to groups: Application to the Hat

 Among the main known results on the Hat tilings, we now present two that are useful in our construction. \begin{thm}[Hat tilings \cite{hat}]~ \begin{enumerate} \item The Hat is an aperiodic geometric monotile \cite[Theorem 1.1]{hat}; in our terminology: the Hat tiles $\R^2$ with respect to $G=\Isom(\R^2)$; and no stabilizer of a cotiler for the Hat contains a translation, in particular it is weakly aperiodic. \item Decomposing any Hat tiling in kites yields the Kitegrid \cite[Lemma A.6]{hat}; in our terminology: any cotiler group of the Hat is included in the symmetry group $\Gamma$ of the Kitegrid. \end{enumerate} \end{thm}

 \begin{rem} Though it is not formally stated in the original paper, the stabilizer of the Hat is finite, so that it is mildly aperiodic.
-This comes from the fact that $\Gamma$ is virtually $\Z^2$ (see Section~\ref{subsec:group_formalism}, thus any infinite subgroup contains a translation.
-This remark also holds for the weakly aperiodic monotile from \cite[Theorem~1.3]{gtao2}. \end{rem}
+This comes from the fact that $\Gamma$ is virtually $\Z^2$ (see Section~\ref{subsec:group_formalism}), thus any infinite subgroup contains a translation (see Remark~\ref{r:mild}). \end{rem}

 Section~\ref{subsec:group_formalism} presents the symmetry group $\Gamma$ of the Kitegrid; Section~\ref{subsec:hat_symmetries} describes the possible stabilizers of Hat tilings; and Section~\ref{subsec:discretehat} introduces the \gat, a mildly aperiodic monotile in $\Gamma$ derived from the Hat.